Trish Stewart

 She was one of the three stars of the 1979 TV series Salvage 1.
 She appeared as herself on the Circus of the Stars and several times as a panelist on Match Game and Whew!
 In addition, she appeared in the 1980 TV miniseries Wild Times, and in the TV films Time Travelers (1976) and Breaking Up Is Hard to Do (1979).
 She also appeared as Richard Basehart's blind daughter in the 1976 horror movie Mansion of the Doomed.

-As of 2008, she lives in her hometown of Hot Springs, Arkansas.
+As of 2008, she lives in Hot Springs, Arkansas.